brucefan1983/lsqt-matlab/README.md

 ## Purposes of this code

-* Help the readers who are interested in this lienar-scaling quantum transport method to thorougly understand it.
+* Help the readers who are interested in this linear-scaling quantum transport method to thorougly understand it.

 * The students in my course are asked to use the code to reproduce the results in sections 5.1 of Ref.
-[1] above.
+[2] above.
 This is an optional course project.

 ## Contact